jtribe/jess/README.md

 /usr/libexec/PlistBuddy -c "Add :KonamiModeActive bool true" "$INFOPLISTPATH"
 ```

+However if you're uncomfortable with using `PlistBuddy` then using the Info.plist key on its own is just fine and dandy.

 ## Use
 Add a view controller to a Storyboard file in your project that you will use for your Debug Drawer.
 Wire up a Segue to it, and **make sure** the segue identifier is equal to `DebugViewControllerSegue`.